Public Health Program information

 The Master of Public Health (MPH) program is designed to address the needs of individuals who aim to promote and protect the health and well-being of human populations as public health professionals.
 Masters degrees in public health are intended to prepare public health professionals for a broad range of positions within public health practice.
 There is currently increased demand throughout the world as the need and expectation for high quality public health services continues to grow.
 The UM-Flint MPH program is designed to enable students to excel in their chosen careers in the medical profession as both participants and leaders in the field.
 The program provides graduates the knowledge and skills necessary to develop broad-based and collaborative strategies to contribute to successfully resolving the public health challenges of not only today, but tomorrow as well.

-The program consists of 45 semester graduate credits.
+The program consists of a minimum of 42 credits.
 It provides students with an innovative level of flexibility and individualized program iteration.
-Students are required to complete a 24-credit core at and choose a 12-credit concentration in either Health Education or Health Administration along with 3 credits in personalized electives.
-Students complete a 3-credit Applied Practice Experience, and a 3-credit Integreative Learning Experience through which they will develop and carry out one more projects demonstrating the acquisition and application of competencies and knowledge gained through the interdisciplinary coursework the student has completed.
+Students complete an Applied Practice Experience and an Integreative Learning Experience through which they will develop and carry out one or more projects demonstrating the acquisition and synthesis of competencies and knowledge gained through the interdisciplinary coursework the student has completed.